The design of organisations and products

 Stewart Brand has a great expression for the kind of technology that is so good, so effective, that you don’t really think of it as technology: the “invisible present”.

 Technology which does integrate seamlessly into our lives doesn’t look like technology for very long: email.
 The Internet.
 Smartphones.
 Wikipedia.
 Google.
 We have moved on.
-We are looking at neural networks, AI, distributed ledgers, permissionless, decentralised currency exchanges.

 - If good technology ≠ technology